 3.1.
-The employees of the Companies of the RETAL Group are strictly prohibited from acts of corruption and bribery.
+The employees of the Companies of RETAL are strictly prohibited from acts of corruption and bribery.

 3.2.
 In particular, but without limitation, the employees of the Companies are strictly prohibited from promising, offering, giving, or authorizing to promise, offer or give, soliciting or accepting bribes in the course of performance of their duties, including without limitations carrying out sales and procurement operations with customers, contractors, other business partners of the Company, and liaison with governmental bodies and public officials.

 3.3.
 The prohibitions set forth herein apply irrespective of the form of the bribe (cash payments as bribes, kickbacks, service fees, agency remuneration, pecuniary gifts, the provision of services or other benefits, offering of employment to a relative of the person being bribed, grant of a contract or another business opportunity, etc.) and grantor or recipient of the bribe which could be without limitation a governmental or other public body or official, political party or another nonprofit organization, institution or foundation, including their members, officers, and employees, public or private corporation, company, its directors, officers, or employees, private entrepreneur or individual.